Saint Louis is a Thrived Historical Site in Senegal!

 Hunting lodges on the Senegal River.

-However, Saint-Louis is now extremely subject to flooding from the river, high tides and periodic heavy rainfall.
 The city's rapid urbanisation and growth has led many poor people to particularly clump together and set up home in parched riverbeds, which is virtually uninhabitable because of the risk of flooding and landslides.

-Poor infrastructure and inadequate drainage networks are also part of the problem.
 With rising sea levels and more extreme downpours events predicted, flooding in Saint Louis will probably become worse in the future.

 Repeated floods are disastrous.
 They have caused water pollution, diseases and more poverty for the already impoverished families and communities in Saint-Louis.